aminrj/aminrj.github.io/_posts/2026-03-04-openclaw-secure-deployment.md

 ---

-## My Setup: Architecture and Design Decisions
+## My setup: architecture and design decisions

 Here is the architecture I use for AI security research.
 The key principle is **separation of concerns with controlled blast radius**.

-### Infrastructure Layer
+### Infrastructure layer

-**Docker Desktop** serves as the containment boundary.
+**Docker Desktop** is the containment boundary.
 OpenClaw runs in a Docker container with explicit volume mounts, network restrictions, and a non-root user.
 This is the single most impactful security improvement you can make.

 **Ollama** runs separately on the host, serving local models for tasks that don't require frontier intelligence — daily digest curation, initial scoring, routine classification.
 The models I use for these tasks are smaller (7B-class) and cost nothing to run, but they are also more susceptible to prompt injection, which is why I pair them with strict tool policies.